PAY ON DAY OF INJURY Sample Clauses

 PAY ON DAY OF INJURY.
 21.01 Employees hurt while performing assigned duties while at work and who require medical attention and/or a period off work, shall be compensated at regular rates (including any applicable shift premium) for all regular time missed on the working day when injured.
 The Company will provide transportation to medical or hospital facilities off the plant premises and return transportation to home or to the plant.

 PAY ON DAY OF INJURY.
-20.01 - An employee, who is injured while in the course of their employment at work and is unable to continue to work because of such injury, shall be paid at their straight time rate for the balance of their shift.
+Any employee who is injured while at work and is unable to work because of such injuries, shall be paid his regular earnings for the balance of the day on which the injury occurs, provided medical attention is necessary and the employee is advised by the doctor not to return to work.

 PAY ON DAY OF INJURY.
 19.01 Where any employee is required to lose time from work as a result of an injury which occurs on the job or on the Employer’s premises, the employee shall receive his regular pay for the balance of the day on which the injury occurred, less any amount which the employee may receive in respect of Workers’ Compensation for the balance of the day on which the injury occurred.